Who said learn to sit back and observe. not everything need - tymoff

 A friend calls you, clearly upset about something that happened at work.
 Your first impulse is to offer advice or solutions, but instead, you simply listen.
 You let them talk through their frustrations without interrupting.
 At the end of the call, your friend thanks you, saying they just needed someone to listen.
 By holding back your own responses, you strengthened the relationship by being fully present for them.

-How Observation Can Boost Your Career
+Observation Can Boost Your Life Quality

 In professional settings, those who observe first and speak second are often seen as more insightful.
 Taking time to assess situations before reacting can help you stand out.
 In a leadership meeting, everyone is discussing a problem, and ideas are being thrown around quickly.

 Rather than adding to the noise, you stay quiet and take mental notes.
 After listening carefully, you offer a well-thought-out solution.
 Your measured approach impresses your colleagues, and you’re seen as someone who thinks deeply before speaking.

 Wrap up